Croton-Harmon Union Free School District

 Croton-Harmon Union Free School District (CHUFSD) or Croton-Harmon Schools is a school district headquartered in Croton-on-Hudson, New York.
-It operates Carrie E. Tompkins Elementary School, Pierre Van Courtlandt Middle School, and Croton-Harmon High School.
+It operates Carrie E. Tompkins Elementary School, Pierre Van Cortlandt Middle School, and Croton-Harmon High School.

-Portions of the town of Cortlandt and the town of Yorktown are in the district boundaries.
+The district contains 95% of Croton-on-Hudson, New York, a large part of Cortlandt Manor, New York and a small sliver of Yorktown, New York.

 Edward Fuhrman was previously superintendent until 2018, when he was replaced by Deborah O'Connell.